Difference Between Inflation and Deflation

-An inflation rate of 2-3% is usually considered to be good for economic growth.
+An 2-3% inflation rate is usually considered good for economic growth.
 But a continued decrease in prices leads the economy into a spiral of severe crisis.
-The government takes steps to keep both, inflation and deflation in check.
+So, the government takes steps to keep both inflation and deflation in check.

-This has been a guide to Inflation vs Deflation.
-Here we discuss the top differences between them along with infographics and comparison table.
+This has been a guide to Inflation vs. Deflation.
+Here we discuss the top differences between them and infographics and comparison tables.
 You may also have a look at the following articles –